Identity Theft Crimes in Florida

 Some law enforcement officers and prosecutors focus on “Economic or Financial Crimes” such as white collar crime, employee theft, and online identity theft.
 Many of these cases are prosecuted under Florida Statute §817.568 which prohibits identity theft through the criminal use of another person’s personal identification information.

-The identity theft statute prohibits a person from willfully and without authorization fraudulently using or possessing, with intent to fraudulently use, personal identification information concerning an individual without first obtaining that individual’s consent.
+The identity theft statute prohibits a person from willfully and without authorization fraudulently using or possessing, with intent to fraudulently use, personal identification information concerning an individual without obtaining that individual’s consent.

 Attorney for Identity Theft Crimes in Tampa, FL